AizaRashid/decoder-only-transformer/README.md

 ## Why this exists

-I started from a tutorial ([StatQuest: Coding Transformers from Scratch](https://www.youtube.com/@statquest) by Josh Starmer) to understand the mechanics of a decoder-only transformer — his walkthrough is a genuinely good explanation of position encoding and masked self-attention.
+I started from a tutorial ([StatQuest: Coding Transformers from Scratch](https://www.youtube.com/@statquest) by Josh Starmer) to understand the mechanics of a decoder-only transformer, his walkthrough is a genuinely good explanation of position encoding and masked self-attention.
 But the tutorial's model is intentionally minimal: one attention head, `d_model=2`, a single decoder block, trained on one